 The Ministry of Justice has developed a mediation voucher scheme, whereby a contribution of up to £500 per case/family to the mediation costs of a child arrangements case will be offered, encouraging people to seek to resolve their disputes outside of court where appropriate to do so.

 The purpose of the scheme is to promote the benefits of mediation and divert matters where appropriate away from the family courts.
 The scheme will offer mediation participants a financial contribution of up to £500 per family towards the total costs of their mediation.
-This payment will be made directly to mediation providers by the FMC which is administering the scheme on behalf of the MoJ.

 The following documents contain information mediators need to know in order to participate in the scheme.

 - Details of the form that client consent must take (which must be submitted when you request allocation of a voucher)

 - Case data to be submitted by the mediator.
 (You will be required to enter this data online rather than submit this as a completed form – it is being supplied in this format so you can ensure you have all the details required).